Chart Color Schemes

 Roxby Downs's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Roxby Downs shows excellent health outcomes across all age groups, with low prevalence of common health conditions.
-Private health cover is high at around 75% (3,080 people), compared to 53.1% in Rest of SA and a national average of 55.3%.
-Asthma and mental health issues are the most prevalent conditions, affecting 6.9% and 5.8% respectively.
+Roxby Downs shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
+Private health cover is exceptionally high at approximately 75% of the total population (3,082 people), compared to 53.1% in Rest of SA and a national average of 55.3%.
+The most prevalent medical conditions are asthma (6.9%) and mental health issues (5.8%).

-A total of 81.6% report no medical ailments, higher than the 68.2% in Rest of SA.
-Only 2.3% (92 people) are aged 65 and over, lower than the 16.3% in Rest of SA.
-Seniors' health outcomes align with the general population's profile.
+A majority, 81.6%, report being completely clear of medical ailments, higher than the 68.2% in Rest of SA.
+Roxby Downs has a lower proportion of residents aged 65 and over at 2.3% (92 people), compared to 16.3% in Rest of SA.
+Health outcomes among seniors align with those of the general population.

 Frequently Asked Questions - Health